Atchoo! There’s nothing worse than spotting a cute dog and ending up sneezing due to your allergies.

 They are also notoriously difficult to train and are best suited to an experience dog owner.

 A hypoallergenic dog is simply a dog breed which is less likely to cause a reaction in human.

-By taking extra precautions, and adopting a hypoallergenic dog, even allergy sufferers can have the canine companion of their dreams.
+By taking extra precautions, and adopting this type of pet, even allergy sufferers can have the canine companion of their dreams.

 What are your thoughts on hypoallergenic dogs?
-Leave us your thoughts in the comments below.
+Leave us a comments below.